MaartjePfauder/Thesis_Digital_Humanities/README.md

 Good news should be interpreted with extra caution because it had the weakest validation performance among the six selected news values.

-All code and derived outputs are provided to make the workflow transparent and inspectable, while respecting copyright restrictions on the original NU.nl article texts.
+All code and data outputs are provided to make the thesis workflow transparent.
+For public sharing, use redacted source files or keep the repository private.